deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/lightly.rst

    Insert request

 After successful insertion (click "Send"), the internal storage contains some addresses, and you may move back to the layer overview ("see layers").
-After activating the Address layer, you should see some addresses.
+After activating the Address layer, you should see some addresses painted by the deegree WMS.

 The example requests also contain a lot of examples for the query possibilities of the deegree WFS, e.g. the requesting of INSPIRE Addresses by street name: